Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 Local authorities do not have a say in how many people seeking asylum are accommodated in their areas, where they stay or how long they will be staying for.
 These are decisions made by the Home Office.

-In the case of the proposed use of Kilhey Court, the council immediately voiced its concerns about the suitability of the site in a letter to the Home Office.
+In the case of Kilhey Court, the council immediately voiced its concerns about the suitability of the site in a letter to the Home Office.

 Read extracts of the letter online.